-Azathioprine tablets are indicated as an adjunct for the prevention of rejection in renal homotransplantation.
+Azathioprine is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
 It is also indicated for the management of active rheumatoid arthritis to reduce signs and symptoms.

-Azathioprine tablets are indicated as an adjunct for the prevention of rejection in renal homotransplantation.
-Experience with over 16,000 transplants shows a 5-year patient survival of 35% to 55%, but this is dependent on donor, match for HLA antigens, anti-donor or anti-B-cell alloantigen antibody, and other variables.
-The effect of Azathioprine tablets on these variables has not been tested in controlled trials.
+Renal Homotransplantation: Azathioprine is indicated as an adjunct for the prevention of rejection in renal homotransplantation.
+Experience with over 16,000 transplants shows a 5-year patient survival of 35% to 55%, but this is dependent on donor, match for HLA antigens, anti-donor or anti B-cell alloantigen antibody, and other variables.
+The effect of Azathioprine on these variables has not been tested in controlled trials.

-Azathioprine tablets are indicated for the treatment of active rheumatoid arthritis (RA) to reduce signs and symptoms.
-Aspirin, non-steroidal anti-inflammatory drugs and/or low dose glucocorticoids may be continued during treatment with Azathioprine tablets.
-The combined use of Azathioprine tablets with disease modifying anti-rheumatic drugs (DMARDs) has not been studied for either added benefit or unexpected adverse effects.
-The use of Azathioprine tablets with these agents cannot be recommended.
+Rheumatoid Arthritis: Azathioprine is indicated for the treatment of active rheumatoid arthritis (RA) to reduce signs and symptoms.
+Aspirin, non-steroidal anti-inflammatory drugs and/or low dose glucocorticoids may be continued during treatment with Azathioprine.
+The combined use of Azathioprine with disease modifying anti-rheumatic drugs (DMARDs) has not been studied for either added benefit or unexpected adverse effects.
+The use of Azathioprine with these agents cannot be recommended.

-Patients receiving immunosuppressants, including Azathioprine tablets, are at increased risk of developing lymphoma and other malignancies, particularly of the skin.
-Physicians should inform patients of the risk of malignancy with Azathioprine tablets.
+Patients receiving immunosuppressants, including Azathioprine, are at increased risk of developing lymphoma and other malignancies, particularly of the skin.
+Physicians should inform patients of the risk of malignancy with Azathioprine.
 As usual for patients with increased risk for skin cancer, exposure to sunlight and ultraviolet light should be limited by wearing protective clothing and using a sunscreen with a high protection factor.

-Information is available on the risk of malignancy with the use of Azathioprine tablets in rheumatoid arthritis (see ADVERSE REACTIONS).
-It has not been possible to define the precise risk of malignancy due to Azathioprine tablets.
+Information is available on the risk of malignancy with the use of Azathioprine in rheumatoid arthritis (see ADVERSE REACTIONS).
+It has not been possible to define the precise risk of malignancy due to Azathioprine.
 The data suggest the risk may be elevated in patients with rheumatoid arthritis, though lower than for renal transplant patients.
-However, acute myelogenous leukemia as well as solid tumors have been reported in patients with rheumatoid arthritis who have received Azathioprine tablets.
+However, acute myelogenous leukemia as well as solid tumors have been reported in patients with rheumatoid arthritis who have received Azathioprine.

-Severe leukopenia, thrombocytopenia, anemias including macrocytic anemia, and/or pancytopenia may occur in patients being treated with Azathioprine tablets.
+Cytopenias: Severe leukopenia, thrombocytopenia, anemias including macrocytic and/or pancytopenia may occur in patients being treated with Azathioprine.
 Severe bone marrow suppression may also occur.
-Patients with intermediate thiopurine S-methyl transferase (TPMT) activity may be at an increased risk of myelotoxicity if receiving conventional doses of Azathioprine tablets.
-Patients with low or absent TPMT activity are at an increased risk of developing severe, life-threatening myelotoxicity if receiving conventional doses of Azathioprine tablets.
-TPMT genotyping or phenotyping can help identify patients who are at an increased risk for developing Azathioprine tablets toxicity.
-2-9 (See PRECAUTIONS: Laboratory Tests.)
-Hematologic toxicities are dose-related and may be more severe in renal transplant patients whose homograft is undergoing rejection.
-It is suggested that patients on Azathioprine tablets have complete blood counts, including platelet counts, weekly during the first month, twice monthly for the second and third months of treatment, then monthly or more frequently if dosage alterations or other therapy changes are necessary.
+Patients with intermediate thiopurine S-methyl transferase (TPMT) activity may be at an increased risk of myelotoxicity if receiving conventional doses of Azathioprine.
+Patients with low or absent TPMT activity are at an increased risk of developing severe, life-threatening myelotoxicity if receiving conventional doses of Azathioprine.
+TPMT genotyping or phenotyping can help identify patients who are at an increased risk for developing Azathioprine toxicity.
+2-9 (See PRECAUTIONS: Laboratory Tests).
+Hematologic toxicities are dose related and may be more severe in renal transplant patients whose homograft is undergoing rejection.
+It is suggested that patients on Azathioprine have complete blood counts, including platelet counts, weekly during the first month, twice monthly for the second and third months of treatment, then monthly or more frequently if dosage alterations or other therapy changes are necessary.
 Delayed hematologic suppression may occur.
-Prompt reduction in dosage or temporary withdrawal of the drug may be necessary if there is a rapid fall in or persistently low leukocyte count, or other evidence of bone marrow depression.
-Leukopenia does not correlate with therapeutic effect; therefore the dose should not be increased intentionally to lower the white blood cell count.
+Prompt reduction in dosage or temporary withdrawal of the drug may be necessary if there is a rapid fall in, or persistently low leukocyte count, or other evidence of bone marrow depression.
+Leukopenia does not correlate with therapeutic effect; therefore, the dose should not be increased intentionally to lower the white blood cell count.

-Patients receiving immunosuppressants, including Azathioprine tablets, are at increased risk for bacterial, viral, fungal, protozoal, and opportunistic infections, including reactivation of latent infections.
+Patients receiving immunosuppressants, including Azathioprine, are at increased risk for bacterial, viral, fungal, protozoal, and opportunistic infections, including reactivation of latent infections.
 These infections may lead to serious, including fatal outcomes.